I can't find the Arsenal 2 app.

 Try re-linking with your Arsenal 2.
 If you still see the connection screen, tap Get Started and try reconnecting to your Arsenal 2.

+If there is a VPN blocking the connection you may see the following message when you try to connect.
 Turn off any VPNs you have running on your phone.
 VPNs can block connections or make network switching problematic.
 If you're on a VPN and having connection trouble, try disabling the VPN.

 Manually connect to the Arsenal 2 WiFi.
 Open your phone’s WiFi settings and look for a network beginning with “Arsenal” Once located enter the password “arsenal1234”.
 Close and reopen the app and follow the instructions when prompted.